felipealbrecht/DeepBlue-Manual/02-data-types/02-03-controlled-vocabulary.md

 ## Controlled Vocabulary
-We define a controlled vocabulary as a collection of unique terms from the same context such, that each term contains a name, description, and if necessary, more attributes.
+We define a *Controlled Vocabulary* as a collection of unique terms from the same context such, that each term contains a name, description, and if necessary, more attributes.
 DeepBlue has 5 different controlled vocabularies, one for each of the following contexts:
  * Genomes
  * Epigenetic Marks